Problem: Heart Valve Regurgitation

 • Aortic valve regurgitation may stem from a congenital heart defect, complications of an infection or other more rare causes.

-• Pulmonary or pulmonic regurgitation is more rare and is usually a result of other problems like pulmonary hypertension.
+• Pulmonary or pulmonic regurgitation is more rare and is usually a result of other problems such as pulmonary hypertension.

 • Tricuspid regurgitation is more commonly caused by an enlarged lower chamber on the right side of the heart, but it may also develop in response to other valve problems on the left side of the heart that end up straining the entire system.